 - Consider extending your existing policies on HIPAA compliance relating to social media networks.

 Healthcare Compliance Pros has created a sample Social Media policy that can be customized based on your organization's specific social media guidelines.

 In addition, Healthcare Compliance Pros' HIPAA Security Training includes important policies and procedures regarding Workstation Use, Workstation Security, Bring Your Own Device (BYOD) policies, and others.
 These policies and procedures are important for ensuring your organization's employees and the employees of your business associates are properly safeguarding patient information - oral, written or electronic.

 AVOID overlooking the severity of HIPAA Violation Penalties.

-According to HHS, the majority of HIPAA violations from recent years have occurred from employees mishandling PHI, many of which stem from inappropriate social sharing.
+According to HHS, the majority of HIPAA compliance violations from recent years have occurred from employees mishandling PHI, many of which stem from inappropriate social sharing.
 Violations under the HIPAA Privacy Rule include Civil Money Penalties which can result in fines ranging from $100 - $1,500,000 or Criminal Penalties which can result in fines up to $250,000 and up to 10 years in prison.
-Other consequences of violating HIPAA include lawsuits, the loss of a medical license or employee termination.
+Other consequences of violating HIPAA include lawsuits, the loss of a medical license, or employee termination.

 When a HIPAA breach occurs on a social network or professional blog, the following steps should be taken: